jefferybennett/internet-of-your-imagination-iot-project/README.md

 - Direct experience with an IoT device and Microsoft Azure IoT Central.
 - A simple technical foundation to incorporate other Azure workloads into a live, working IoT demo environment

-> IMPORTANT
+> *IMPORTANT*
 >
 > The IoT Personal Learning Project is not meant to be a lab whose instructions you simply follow.
-The intent is for you to identify a simple IoT Use Case, related to something at work or home, which you find interesting.
+The intent is for you to identify a simple IoT Use Case, related to something at work or home, which you find interesting and compelling.
+Think of something FUN and that you'll want to share with others.

 ## Getting Started